 - STRATEGIC POLICY 2 -The Natural Environment - STRATEGIC POLICY 3 Built and Historic Environment - STRATEGIC POLICY 6 Land Redevelopment and Reuse - STRATEGIC POLICY 8 Waste - STRATEGIC POLICY 16 Employment - POLICY A1 Environmental or Other Impact Assessments.
-Ensure that sufficient information is provided with the planning application regarding any environmental impacts or other likely and substantial impact, in the form of an environmental assessment or assessments of other impacts.
+Ensure that sufficient information is provided with the planning application regarding any environmental impacts or other likely and substantial impact, in the form of an environmental assessment or assessments of other impacts. - POLICY A3 Precautionary Principle.
+Refuse proposals if there is any possibility of serious or irreversible damage to the environment or the community unless the relevant impact assessment can show beyond doubt at the end of that the impact can be avoided or alleviated.

-PLANNING COMMITTEE DATE: 04/07/2016 REPORT OF SENIOR MANAGER PLANNING AND ENVIRONMENT SERVICE PWLLHELI
+PLANNING COMMITTEE DATE: 26/09/2016 REPORT OF THE SENIOR PLANNING AND ENVIRONMENT MANAGER PWLLHELI